-Find out more about Gisborne and the Tairawhiti region here.
+Find out more about Whangarei and the Northland region

-Ideally, you will hold FANZCA and full Vocational registration with the Medical Council of New Zealand (MCNZ).
+Ideally, you will hold full Vocational registration with the Medical Council of New Zealand (MCNZ) as a specialist.

-Alternatively, if not NZ-trained, you must hold equivalent specialist qualifications from either: Australia (FANZCA), UK (via CCT), Ireland (via CCT), Canada (FRCPSC), South Africa (FCA(SA)), or USA (American Board Certified) that will enable specialist registration with Medical Council of New Zealand via the Provisional Vocational registration (long term) pathway or Locum Tenens (short term, up to 12 months) registration pathway.
+Alternatively, if not NZ-trained, you will hold equivalent specialist qualifications from either UK (via CCT), Australia (FRANZCP and/or FRACP & FAChAM), Canada (FRCPSC), or the USA (American Board Certified) that will enable specialist registration with Medical Council of New Zealand via the Provisional Vocational registration (long term) pathway or Locum Tenens (short term, up to 12 months) registration pathway.

-These are the two specialist pathways for Anaesthetists in NZ and we can assist with the medical registration and work visa, if appointed.
+These are the two pathways to registration for specialists in NZ and we can assist with medical registration and the work visa, if successfully appointed.